wael-hussein/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13 - prints a number with two decimal places, followed by a new line.
 14 - converts a number from base 10 to base 16.
 15 - encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+16 - prints every other line from the input, starting with the first line.
+17 - script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.